Northrop F-89 Scorpion: Operational history

-The major production model was the F-89D, which first flew on 23 October 1951 and entered service in 1954.
+The definitive production model was the F-89D.
+While it performed its first flight on 23 October 1951, quantity production was disrupted by the issues encountered on early models, resulting in major structural modifications, after which full production was resumed during 1953.
+Approximately 170 F-89Ds, the majority of which having been built prior to the resumption of production, were retrofitted to bring them up to the same standard as later-built aircraft.
+On 7 January 1953, the F-89D was introduced to service.
 It removed the cannon in favor of a new Hughes E-6 fire control system with AN/APG-40 radar and an AN/APA-84 computer.
 Armament was two pods of fifty-two 2.75 in "Mighty Mouse" FFAR rockets.
-A total of 682 were built.
-In August 1956 a pair of F-89D interceptors were scrambled from Oxnard Air Force Base to shoot down a runaway F6F-5K drone leading to the so-called Battle of Palmdale.
+A total of 682 F-89Ds were built.
+In August 1956, a pair of F-89D interceptors were scrambled from Oxnard Air Force Base to shoot down a runaway F6F-5K drone leading to the so-called Battle of Palmdale, in which they fired all their rockets but failed to damage the Hellcat drone.

 Proposed re-engined F-89s, designated F-89E and F-89F, were not built, nor was a proposed F-89G that would have used Hughes MA-1 fire control and GAR-1/GAR-2 Falcon air-to-air missiles like the Convair F-106 Delta Dart.

 The subsequent F-89H, which entered service in 1956, had an E-9 fire control system like that of the early F-102 and massive new wingtip pods, each holding three Falcons (usually three semi-active radar homing GAR-1s and three infrared GAR-2s) and 21 FFARs, for a total of six missiles and 42 rockets.
 Problems with the fire-control system delayed the -H's entry into service, by which time its performance was notably inferior to newer supersonic interceptors, so it was phased out of USAF service by 1959.

-The final variant was the F-89J.
-This was based on the F-89D, but replaced the standard wingtip missile pod/tanks with 600 USgal fuel tanks and fitted a pylon under each wing for a single MB-1 Genie nuclear rocket (sometimes supplemented by up to four conventional Falcon air-to-air missiles).
+The final variant was the F-89J, which was based on the F-89D, but replaced the standard wingtip missile pod/tanks with 600 USgal fuel tanks and fitted a pylon under each wing for a single MB-1 Genie nuclear rocket (sometimes supplemented by up to four conventional Falcon air-to-air missiles).
 The F-89J became the only aircraft to fire a live Genie as the John Shot of Operation Plumbbob on 19 July 1957.
 There were no new-build F-89Js, but 350 -Ds were modified to this standard.
 They served with the Air Defense Command, later renamed the Aerospace Defense Command (ADC), through 1959 and with ADC-gained units of the Air National Guard through 1969.
 This version of the aircraft was extensively used within the Semi Automatic Ground Environment (SAGE) air-defense system.